 Following the performance trends for London Overground is a little difficult because it's a growing network that has taken over new services.
 The latest of which are the West Anglia line services through Hackney to Enfield and Cheshunt.
-London Overground's public performance measure (PPM) for the fourth quarter was 93.2%.
-This was 0.7% higher than the same quarter last year (Q4 2017-18).
+London Overground's public performance measure (PPM) for the first quarter was 93.9%.
+This was 1.2% lower than the same quarter last year (Q1 2018-19).
 Please note this is a Network Rail statistic.

-The National Rail Passenger Survey results are from the autumn 2018 wave of surveys.
-Passenger satisfaction has decreased since the last autumn survey.
-The percentage of passengers satisfied was 85% compared with 88% in autumn 2017.
-This figure is close to that of equivalent London and South East(L&SE) train operating companies(TOCs).
+The National Rail Passenger Survey results are from the spring 2019 wave of surveys.
+Passenger satisfaction has increased since the last spring survey.
+The percentage of passengers satisfied was 83% compared with 79% in spring 2018.
+This figure is close to that of equivalent London and South East (L&SE) train operating companies (TOCs).